-How to train on your spin bike without paid subscritpion (best indoor cycling programs)
+How to benefit from your spin bike without paid subscription

 I’ll never forget the day when my first home spinning bike turned up at the door.
 I stood in my hallway, not entirely sure what I had got myself in for.
 It took me a couple of hours to build, and I’m sure if I had looked at the instructors closer, the transport wheels would have been facing the right direction.
 It didn’t take me long to correct my error, and before I knew it, I was looking at the bike that was going to take me on a long journey of indoor cycling.
 When I first thought about riding the spinning bike, I didn’t know where to start.
 I knew I needed to sweat, but I was clueless as far as what I should be doing.

 How much resistance should I have in, how often should I be standing, and what’s the best workout to burn the most calories.
 It took me a long time getting it wrong before I ended up getting it right.
 I did a lot of research and ended up taking a spinning instructor’s course before I fully felt I knew what I was doing.
 Years have gone by, and I have been an instructor who has taught hundreds of classes, and now I have a solid understanding of what you need to be doing.
 In this article, I want to teach you the best way to plan your home spinning workouts and where the best bang for your buck is when it comes to indoor cycling.

 Firstly before you start, make sure that you have the appropriate indoor cycling clothing and the bike is set up correctly.
 Ensure that you feel well-rested and have some energy to give to the bike and a bottle of water to stay hydrated.
 The next thing to think about is the mindset; you want to start with a positive attitude and go into the workout knowing that you’re there for a reason and you’re going to enjoy it and have fun.
 Think about why you got the bike and the end goal you want to achieve.